Star Parker: Activities

+In 2020, Parker was appointed by President Donald Trump to the U.S. Commission on Civil Rights California Advisory Committee.

+She is the host of CURE America with Star Parker, a weekly one-hour news show airing on TCT TV, NRB TV, and several streaming platforms.
+She has interviewed many high-profile guests in politics and policy, including Senator Tim Scott, economist Grover Norquist, and then House Minority Whip Steve Scalise.

 Views

-Parker supports cuts to welfare claiming that welfare has become like a government plantation, which creates a situation where those who accept the invitation switch mindsets from "How do I take care of myself?" to "What do I have to do to stay on the plantation?".
-She believes stable families and strong moral values are the key to ending poverty.
+Parker supports cuts to welfare claiming that welfare has become like a government plantation, which creates a situation where those who accept the invitation switch mindsets from "How do I take care of myself?" to "What do I have to do to stay on the plantation?"
+She has said she believes that stable families and strong moral values are the key to ending poverty.
 She has asserted a moral objection to abortion and claims that rampant abortion has hurt black families.
 She opposes abortion, divorce, same-sex marriage and using tax dollars to fund birth control.